 As widely discussed, the market was adamant in its view the overnight rate will be reduced by 150 to 175 bps in 2024, a reduction over two times greater than the Fed’s outlook.
 Did the market attempt to “jawbone” the Fed, and in reality, it is the market that is losing or has lost credibility?

 Market mechanics have changed radically over the last 10 years.
 Approximately 90% of equity trades and 99% of Treasury trades are done algorithmically or via technology, trades largely based off momentum and five-word headlines.
-Indexing is the strategy versus strategy where price discovery is absent.
+Indexing is the strategy versus a strategy where price discovery is absent.

 The argument stands that if one can control market headlines, one would be able to dictate market direction.
 As noted the other day, according to Bloomberg’s propriety algorithm, Natural Language Processing (NLP), there are more than 60,000 headlines stating the FRB is headed to a rate reduction in July.